Pink Floyd live performances: Barrett era

-After their debut single, "Arnold Layne", charted well in the UK, the band was invited to perform on the BBC2 music show The Look of the Week on 14 May 1967.
+Their debut single, "Arnold Layne", charted well in the UK, and the band was invited to perform on the BBC2 music show The Look of the Week on 14 May 1967.
 The setlist for the broadcast consisted of "Pow R. Toc H." and "Astronomy Domine".
 This was their first British television appearance.

-Pink Floyd were invited to appear on the BBC2 music show Top of the Pops in July 1967 for three weeks after their second single "See Emily Play" reached No. 6 on the UK charts.
-By this time Syd Barrett's behavior had become somewhat unpredictable.
-On one occasion, the increasingly difficult Barrett remarked that if John Lennon did not have to appear on Top of the Pops neither did he.
-Consequently, their management company, Blackhill Enterprises, convinced the band to cancel all of their August shows and go to Spain to recuperate.
+Pink Floyd appeared on the BBC2 music show Top of the Pops for three weeks in July 1967 after their second single "See Emily Play" reached No. 6 on the UK charts.
+By this time, guitarist and songwriter Syd Barrett's behavior had become difficult and unpredictable.
+On one occasion he remarked that if John Lennon did not have to appear on Top of the Pops, neither did he.
+Their management company, Blackhill Enterprises, convinced the band to cancel their August shows and go to Spain to recuperate.

-Increasingly, throughout the summer and into the fall of 1967, copious drug use (especially LSD) and pressure by the record company to constantly write new hit songs continued to take a toll on Barrett's mental state.
-He became unable to make a meaningful contribution to the group on stage, playing his guitar incoherently and sometimes not playing at all.
-By the time of the band's first tour of the US in early November 1967, his condition was plainly showing.
-He stared blankly into space on their 4 November American Bandstand performance, listlessly strummed and barely managed to mime the vocals to "Apples and Oranges".
-On 5 November, things got worse: they appeared on The Pat Boone Show and Barrett sat in stubborn silence, refusing to answer any question put to him.
-He also refused to mime to "See Emily Play": Waters was forced to mime the track instead (Waters confirmed this on the VH1's Legends: Pink Floyd episode).
-After 22 December show, the rest of band quietly put out word that they were in need of a guitarist.

-Although both Jeff Beck and Davy O'List were considered, it was David Gilmour, then unobligated, who was brought on to augment Barrett as need arose during live shows.
-For the first four shows of 1968, Pink Floyd was a five-man live act again.
-When they were on the way to their show at Southampton University on 26 January 1968, they decided not to pick up Barrett.
+Throughout the summer and into the autumn of 1967, copious drug use, especially of LSD, and constant pressure by the record company to write new hit songs, continued to affect Barrett's mental state.
+He became unable to make a meaningful contribution on stage, playing his guitar incoherently and sometimes not playing at all.
+On the band's first US tour in November 1967, he stared blankly into space during their 4 November American Bandstand performance, strummed listlessly and barely managed to mime the vocals to "Apples and Oranges".
+On 5 November, when they appeared on The Pat Boone Show, Barrett sat in silence, not answering questions.
+He refused to mime "See Emily Play" and Waters was forced to mime the track instead.
+(Waters confirmed this on the VH1's Legends: Pink Floyd episode).
+After the 22 December show, the rest of the band put out the word that they needed another guitarist.
+Jeff Beck and Davy O'list were considered.
+David Gilmour was brought in to augment Barrett during live shows, and for the first four UK shows of 1968 Pink Floyd was a five-man live act.
+On 26 January 1968, on their way to a show at Southampton University the others decided not to pick up Barrett, and he was out of the band.